-Advisers Policy
+Adviser Policy

 The Delta Gamma Adviser Policy provides guidelines regarding volunteers that work with Delta Gamma collegiate chapters.
 It addresses rules for appointment, eligibility and terms of collegiate chapter advisers.
+The Adviser Policy can be found in the library.

 Adviser Position Descriptions